smallsco/mojave/README.md

 * Snake server API response time is not restricted
 * Gold can spawn anywhere on the board
 * Gold can spawn when there's already gold on the board
+* Probably other inconsistencies...

+## Known Bugs
 * Snakes occasionally spawn on the same square, leading to hilarity
+* If there are no free tiles left on the game board, the app will freeze when trying to place food/walls/gold
-* Probably other bugs and inconsistencies...
+* Probably other bugs...

 ## Credits